Bordertown

 Bordertown has seen population growth performance typically on par with national averages when looking at short and medium term trends

-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category released in 2023 are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future projections indicate a population increase just below the median of Australian non-metropolitan areas, with an expected expansion of 206 persons to reach 3,441 by 2041, reflecting a total gain of 4.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, a population increase just below the median of Australian non-metropolitan areas is expected, with the suburb of Bordertown expected to expand by 192 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.8% in total over the 16 years.

 Frequently Asked Questions - Population